SimonCB765/CKDOntology/Notes/Conditions/CKD.md

         - result of longstanding blockage to the urinary system (such as enlarged prostate or kidney stones)
         - blockages in the flow of urine – for example, from recurrent kidney stones or an enlarged prostate (prostate disease)
     - long-term, regular use of certain medicines – such as lithium and non-steroidal anti-inflammatory drugs (NSAIDs)
-    - Chronic pylonephritis is a persistent infection of the kidneys – damage can be caused that contributes to CKD and eventual kidney failure.
     - Vascular disease includes large vessel disease such as bilateral renal artery stenosis and small vessel disease such as ischemic nephropathy, hemolytic-uremic syndrome, and vasculitis.
     - Glomerular disease comprises a diverse group and is classified into:
         - Primary glomerular disease such as focal segmental glomerulosclerosis and IgA nephropathy (or nephritis)